 - Attend the school you were authorized to attend.
 Enroll in and complete a full course of study during the academic year (12 credit hours for undergraduate and 9 credit yours for graduate students.)
 Always consult with the Center for International Programs before you drop course load to part-time or withdraw from all of your courses.

 - Maintain a valid passport at all times.

 - Do not accept employment off campus without authorization from the US Citizenship and Immigration Services.
 With authorized work permission, students may work off-campus up to 20 hours per week when classes are in session and full-time during the break periods.

-- Report any change of address to the Office of International Programs and Services within 10 days of moving.
+- Report any change of address to the Center for International Programs within 10 days of moving.

 - Leave the U.S. by the anticipated completion date on Form I-20.
-If studies are not completed within the allotted period of time, apply for an extension of stay to International Programs and Services before the program end date on Form I-20.
+If studies are not completed within the allotted period of time, apply for an extension of stay to the Center for International Programs before the program end date on Form I-20.

-- Apply to IPS to continue from one educational level to another (for example, from BA to Masters) at USI.
+- Apply to CIP to continue from one educational level to another (for example, from BA to Masters) at USI.